Miguelp-rez/network-automation/lab04/README.md

 To access the ubuntu host, use the following credentials:
 - username: ubuntu
 - password: cisco

-To access end user devices, use the following credentials:
-- username: cisco
-- password: cisco

 Copy and paste the following commands on each device to restore the initial configuration